-SIP Trunking eliminates the mediators between the telecom providers and their customers which means less charging fees for the company.
-The call rates for internal calls within a company that has implemented SIP Trunking are free.
-Its technical simplicity significantly reduces the costs related to the installation, configuration, maintenance, hardware, and upscaling.
-Due to the lightweight structure of SIP technology and the absence of a bulky, physical infrastructure SIP Trunking is considered to be a cost-efficient solution for managing the company’s unified communications.
+SIP Trunking eliminates the mediators between the telecom providers and their customers, which means less charging fees for the company.
+The rate for internal calls within a company that has implemented SIP Trunking is free.
+Its technical simplicity significantly reduces the costs related to installation, configuration, maintenance, hardware, and upscaling.
+Due to the lightweight structure of SIP technology and the absence of a bulky physical infrastructure SIP Trunking is considered a cost-efficient solution for managing the company’s unified communications.

 2. Fast ROI